sednasystems/sedna-mikit-sample-node/README.md

 [here](https://app.sednanetwork.com/mikit/2020-07-07/response.schema.json)
-for the response envelope and [here](https://app.sednanetwork.com/mikit/2020-07-07/definitions.schema.json) for an overview of all of the supported UI components in SEDNA, which are passed in the `blocks` array.
+for the response envelope and [here](https://app.sednanetwork.com/mikit/2020-07-07/definitions.schema.json) for an overview of all the supported UI components in SEDNA, which are passed in the `blocks` array.

 Once the response is returned to SEDNA, any of the provided components